posabsolute/html5-validation-engine/readme.md

 ## HTML5 Validation Engine

-This is only a first draft for a plugin that augment HTML5 form validation with custom messages.
+**This is only a first draft for a plugin that augment HTML5 form validation with custom messages.
 Not ready for production use.

+This jQuery plugin provide a container for hanling form validation on top of regular HTML5 validation.
+It augment the current set of validation provided by HTML5, enable you to change error prompts design & fallback for older browsers.

+It works the same way as you would use the html5 validator.

 ## Installation